Last Updated on October 2, 2022 by Andrew Pirie

-The 2005 SEA Games was a disappointing SEA Games for Deborah Samson who failed to live up to expectations finishing a disappointing 4th place.
+The 2005 SEA Games were disappointing for Deborah Samson, who failed to meet expectations, finishing a disappointing 4th place.

 At the 2007 SEA Games, Deborah Samson finished silver behind Rosalinda Samsu with a 3.90m leap.

-Deborah Samson went onto set the Philippine Record of 4.11m at the 2008 California Regionals that stood for 11 years before it was broken by Natalie Uy.
+Deborah Samson set the Philippine Record of 4.11m at the 2008 California Regionals that stood for 11 years before Natalie Uy broke it.